WHMIS - Education and Training

 - Education refers to general or portable information such as how WHMIS works and the hazards of the products.
 For example, you will learn about the hazard classes (e.g., why a product is called a corrosive, and what information you can find on labels and SDSs).

-- Training refers to the site- and job-specific information to employees that will cover your workplace's procedures for storage, handling, use, disposal, emergencies, spills, and what to do in unusual situations.
+- Training refers to the site- and job-specific information that will cover your workplace's procedures for storage, handling, use, disposal, emergencies, spills, and what to do in othersituations.

-In Canada, if a workplace uses hazardous products, there must be a WHMIS program in place.
+In Canada, there must be a WHMIS program in place in any workplaces where hazardous products are present.
 Workers must be educated and trained so they understand the hazards, and know how to work safely with hazardous products.

 All workers who work with a hazardous product, or who may be exposed to a hazardous product as part of their work activities must learn about the hazard information for these products.
 The hazard information should include the information received from the supplier, as well as any other information that the employer is aware of about the use, storage and handling of each product.

-As an example, this education and training will include all workers who:
+As an example, this education and training must be provided to all workers who:

 - May be exposed to a hazardous product due to their work activities (including normal use, maintenance activities, or emergencies).